mflr0/SMTPy/README.md

 The program will open a window where you can enter the email server, port, email address, password, sender name, recipient email addresses, subject, and email body.
 You can also choose to save your credentials for future use, load an email list from a file, and load email content from a file.

+### Installation

+The minimal size of the project (two .py files) makes it easy to setup and run as anything you need.
+Dockerize it, make it a webapp on the cloud, run it on your own machine.
+As long as the two scripts are on the same folder, they can be installed as anything anywhere once Python and the requirements are installed.

 ## Email Server and Port

 By default, the program supports the following email providers: